irena-flextool/flextool/docs/how_to.md

 The capacity of an unit is the sum of outputs.
 With the electrical capacity of 500MW and water to elecricity coefficient of 0.57 the water flow capacity is 878 (m^3).
 Making the total unit capacity 1378 (m^3 / MW).
 Now at full power, 878 units of water flow to downriver and 500MW of electricity flow to the demand node.

 To add a spill option to the reservoir we need to create another unit.
 This is because just making extra water disappear with the `penalty_down`: 0, will not transfer this water to the downriver node to fulfil its needs.
-This spill unit has the relations:
+This spill unit has to be in entities:
 - `unit_inputNode` (*spill_unit*|*reservoir*)
 - `unit_outputNode` (*spill_unit*|*downriver*)